h5bp/html5please/posts/paged-media.md

 kind: css
 polyfillurls:

-This spec is actively under development, so we recommend you wait till there is enough implementations around.
+This spec is actively under development, so we recommend you wait until there are enough implementations around.